rwynn/monstache-site/src/index.md

 # Monstache

-Sync MongoDB to ElasticSearch in realtime
+Sync MongoDB to Elasticsearch in realtime

 ---